- Very pleasing and modern design.

 I remembered writing a separate article as to the “7 reasons why you mustn’t buy the Hot 7“, but that article was later taken down, due to some reasons best known to me.

 So even if they knew that they fucked up big time with the Hot 7 series, but at least they should have given us that one year break, before releasing another smart phone in the Hot series.
-Personally i just feel like Infinix is pushing this smart phone to our face, and wants us to spend money that we’re not ready to spend.
+Personally i just feel like Infinix is pushing this smart phone to our faces, and wants us to spend money that we’re not ready to spend.

 But that’s just me thinking though.
 Overally, this new Infinix Hot 8 is the real deal.
 I mean its got the design, the specs, the camera, battery, and what have you?